Web Development Process – A Guide to Complete Web Development Life Cycle

 One of the important parts of the planning stage is deciding the sitemap.
 It is an organized structure of your web app that connects different pages as per the hierarchy and importance of the pages.
 It helps the users to easily navigate through the website.
 Here check the figure below.

-While wireframes and mockups, on the other hand, gives an outline of the web pages.
-A low fidelity wireframe without any pictures and logo can be drawn on paper and even a sophisticated software.
+While wireframes and mockups, on the other hand, give an outline of the web pages.
+A low fidelity wireframe without any pictures and logo can be drawn on paper and even sophisticated software.
 There are many tools out in the market that provide ease of creating a wireframe.
 All the planning takes place with the involvement of the client so that the client knows how exactly the blueprint of his project is formed.

 (Wireframe made using LucidChart)

 The design of the application is critical to the user experience.
-The first impression users have of a website are as much as 94% design-related.
+The first impression users have of a website is as much as 94% design-related.
 So, it is imperative to make sure your web app is aesthetically alluring to your audience.
 Even the minutest details like shadows of graphics or color of the call to action button must be precisely taken into consideration.
 In fact, the colors of the website play a monumental role in providing a better experience to the users.
-As per a research, consumers form an initial judgment of a product within in 90 seconds of interaction and 62%-90% of them are based on the color.
+As per research, consumers form an initial judgment of a product within 90 seconds of interaction and 62%-90% of them are based on the color.
 Further, different colors can evoke different emotions.
 Thus, cerebrally utilizing the colors while designing can bring you better results.

 And now let’s come down to the nitty-gritty of the web application, i.e. the development.
 This is the stage where the designs approved by the client are transformed into a working model.
 The development process can be divided into two parts, i.e. frontend and backend.

-Backend refers to the development of the server side app that is the soul of the frontend and makes the user interface into a working web app.
+Backend refers to the development of the server-side app that is the soul of the frontend and makes the user interface into a working web app.
 The backend developers create the server-side application, database, integrates business logic and everything that works under the hood.

 6. Testing and Deployment

 After the web app is developed and before deploying it to the server, it goes through several meticulous tests to ensure that there are no bugs or issues.
 The quality team performs tests such as functionality test, usability test, compatibility test, performance test, etc. that ensures the web application is ready for the users and launch.
-Further, these testing also helps in discovering the ways to improve the web app in near future.
+Further, testing also helps in discovering ways to improve the web app in near future.
 Once the quality assurance team shows the green flag for the web app, it is deployed to the server using FTP (File Transfer Protocol).
 At Techuz we use, deploy the web apps to the servers using BeanStalk, Github, Bitbucket and FileZilla.

 (Source – Beanstalk)